satellite-image-deep-learning/techniques/README.md

 # 🖥️ [satellite-image-deep-learning.com](https://www.satellite-image-deep-learning.com/)

-*Are you looking for a remote sensing dataset, or want to know about training deploying models?*
+*Are you looking for a remote sensing dataset, or want to know about training and deploying models?*

 # 📺 [Video: the remote-sensing-datasets repository](https://www.satellite-image-deep-learning.com/p/datasets-for-machine-and-deep-learning)